 Developing new imaging and molecular biomarkers

 How can we optimise the effectiveness of preventive medications to improve cancer outcomes for patients?

 Lifestyle interventions have the potential to reduce the risk of several types of cancer, however, there is currently a lack of information to guide which individuals are most likely to benefit from a particular preventive approach.

 Through our research we are:

 - Using existing risk prediction models to define individuals at increased risk of breast and endometrial cancers.

-- Identifying who responds best to existing chemopreventive agents and lifestyle approaches using serial imaging and biopsy protocols.
+- Identifying who responds best to existing preventive medications and lifestyle approaches using serial imaging and biopsy protocols.

 - Discovering new preventive drugs and strategies through detailed analysis of the mechanisms of resistance to existing approaches.